openshift/lightspeed-service/CONTRIBUTING.md

 ## Adding a new provider/model

-It is possible to create interface for new provider.
+It is possible to create an interface for a new provider.
 That interface should be added into `ols/src/llms/providers/` Then the provider should be registered and referenced from `olsconfig.yaml` file the same way as other existing providers.